 - How to Bless Your Teen – Check out this post for 8 simple ways to show your teen love and respect on Valentine’s Day…and every day!

 - This post, again from my series “5 Days of Serving Others at Christmas”, suggests other ways to show love by serving your kids.

 - How ’bout a special family evening?
 Unless this is a regular event, why not try a family game night?
 Or, if you have little ones, too, have some printables ready and get your teens to get involved for a night of Valentine’s Day crafts and activities (your little ones will LOVE this, and you’d be surprised how much fun your teens will end up having, too…).

 Valentine’s Day is all about showing love and appreciation, right?
-And I don’t think it’s coincidental that the date falls square in the middle of Random Acts of Kindness Week.
-Read this post I wrote for some ideas to show all the people in your life love and appreciation or head on over to the “official” RAK website!
+And I don’t think it’s coincidental that the Great Kindness Challenge is scheduled for this month.
+(Did you see the post I shared on Instagram about it?)
+Here are some more ideas to show all the people in your life love and appreciation or head on over to the “official” Great Kindness Challenge website!

 Yet I know that many of us may be struggling during this holiday; feeling, perhaps, alone and even unlovable.
 If you’re that person, or know someone who is, you may want to read this post from the Boundless blog: The Secret to a Great Valentine’s Day.
 Actually, perhaps we should all read it, and consider changing up our approach…

 Be completely humble and gentle; be patient, bearing with one another in love.